georgewhewell/woodwed/content/about_us.md

 title = "About Us"
 panel_image = "/about_us.png"
 +++
 Most of you already know the story, but here it is anyway.
 Tom and Laura met at UCL in September 2007.
 They finally managed a first date in 2012.

-3 ½ years and a dog later, Tom popped the question in a cocktail bar in Paris.
-The rest, as they say, is history.
+3 ½ years and a dog later, Tom popped the question one evening in Paris.
+And the rest is history.

 About Us
 ===============